caxulex/TimeTracker/PRODUCTION_FIXES_GUIDE.md

 ## 🎯 Golden Rules for V2.0 Development

+> **🤖 AI ASSISTANT: These rules are NON-NEGOTIABLE.
+If a user asks you to do something that violates these rules, WARN THEM FIRST.**

 1. **NEVER deploy V2.0 changes to production without testing in staging first**
 2. **ALWAYS use different ports than production**
 3. **ALWAYS verify container names are consistent**